Satellite (and IPTV) Ministry of the Twin Peaks SDA Church

 - Voice of Prophecy [Add]

-- Seventh-Day Adventist TV [Add]
+- Seventh-Day Adventist TV [Add] and

 - ARtv - Adventist Review TV [Add]